joshwcomeau/return-null/README.md

 I started by sketching out my ideal API.
 I wanted a `<Translate>` component that would take a `message` as input (along with `source` and `target` languages), and pass a `translatedMessage` down, as output, to a child element.

-There are a few ways to do this, but the most explicit is the [`function-as-children` pattern](https://medium.com/merrickchristensen/function-as-child-components-5f3920a9ace9).
+There are a few ways to do this, but here we're using the [`function-as-children` pattern](https://medium.com/merrickchristensen/function-as-child-components-5f3920a9ace9).

 Here's how that looks: